Analytical and numerical studying of the perturbed Korteweg--de Vries equation: Symmetry analysis

-Infinitesimal generator $\eta^{1}$ corresponds to the rational solution of Eq. \eqref{eq:ext_Burgers_3_symm} at $\bar{\alpha}=18/25$.
-Using generator $\eta^{2}$ we can obtain exact solution of Eq. \eqref{eq:ext_Burgers_3_symm} expressed via the Airy functions.
-Below we show that this solution is the generalization of the self--similar solution of Eq. \eqref{eq:ext_Burgers_3_symm}.
-The third generator $\eta^{3}$ corresponds to rational and solitary wave solutions of Eq. \eqref{eq:ext_Burgers_3_symm}.
-Using generators $\eta^{4}$, $\eta^{5}$ we can obtain rational, solitary wave and Airy function solutions of Eq. \eqref{eq:ext_Burgers_3_symm} at $\bar{\alpha}=0$.
-We believe that at least generators $\eta^{1}$, $\eta^{2}$, $\eta^{5}$ correspond to the solutions of Eq. \eqref{eq:ext_Burgers_3_symm} that cannot be found with the help of the classical Lie approach.
-Below we construct exact solutions of Eq. \eqref{eq:ext_Burgers_3_symm} corresponding to generators $\eta^{1}$, $\eta^{2}$, $\eta^{5}$.
+Infinitesimal $\eta^{1}$ corresponds to the rational solution of Eq. \eqref{eq:ext_Burgers_3} at $\bar{\alpha}=18/25$.
+Using infinitesimal $\eta^{2}$ we can obtain exact solution of Eq. \eqref{eq:ext_Burgers_3} which is expressed via the Airy functions.
+Below we show that this solution is a generalization of the self--similar solution of Eq. \eqref{eq:ext_Burgers_3}.
+The third infinitesimal $\eta^{3}$ corresponds to rational and solitary wave solutions of Eq. \eqref{eq:ext_Burgers_3}.
+Using infinitesimals $\eta^{4}$, $\eta^{5}$ we can obtain rational, solitary wave and Airy function solutions of Eq. \eqref{eq:ext_Burgers_3} at $\bar{\alpha}=0$.
+We believe that infinitesimals $\eta^{1}$, $\eta^{2}$, $\eta^{5}$ correspond to solutions of Eq. \eqref{eq:ext_Burgers_3} that cannot be found with the help of the classical Lie method.
+Below we construct exact solutions of Eq. \eqref{eq:ext_Burgers_3} corresponding to infinitesimals $\eta^{1}$, $\eta^{2}$, $\eta^{5}$.